 Updated on February 12, 2019

-In this article we carry on our series of posts with real-life SLA 3D printing cases.
-They cover all steps of 3D printing process until final result is achieved.
-This article is also dedicated to new users as well as experienced ones.
-This time, we will introduce you with the development of one very promising piece of technology called ViLim Ball.
+In this article, we will continue our series of posts on real-life SLA 3D printing cases.
+They cover all steps of the 3D printing process until the final result is achieved.
+This article is also dedicated to new users as well as experienced ones.ย This time, we will introduce you to the development of one very promising piece of technology called ViLim Ball.

-ViLim Ball is a therapeutic device which was created for reduction of symptoms for essential tremor, Parkinson’s disease and rheumatoid arthritis.
-It helps to reduce hand tremor at least by 20 % for most of the patients.
-Furthermore, ViLim Ball reduces morning stiffness which is caused by Rheumatoid arthritis (RA).
-According to pre-clinical trial, 9 of 10 reported the lower stiffness after the 10 minutes of therapy.
+ViLim Ballย is a therapeutic deviceย that reduces symptoms of essential tremors, Parkinsonโs disease, and rheumatoid arthritis.ย It helps to reduce hand tremors by at least 20 % for most of the patients.
+Furthermore, ViLim Ball reduces morning stiffness caused by Rheumatoid arthritis (RA).
+According to the pre-clinical trials, 9 of 10 reported lower stiffness after 10 minutes of therapy.

 ViLim Ball in action